WOOD PREPARATION

 Fourth Coat: 600+ grit

-HOW TO APPLY OUR WAX FINISHES & POLISHES
+HOW TO APPLY OUR WAX-BASED FINISHES

 PRO TIPS RECAP